exonum/exonum-doc/src/architecture/transactions.md

 transaction could be created by the allowed entities (for example, a private key owner could initialize its coins transfer for cryptocurrency) and sent for the distributed system of validators for the consideration.
-If the transaction is correct, it would be included in a block of the Blockchain through the validators voting process via the Consensus algorithm work.
+If the transaction is correct, it would be included in a block of the blockchain through the validators voting process via the Consensus algorithm work.

 A transaction consists of

 1. `service_id`: sets the **TODO** ref service to make a deal with (for example, configuration or cryptocurrency).
-All the transactions are stored in the Blockchain sequentially.
+All the transactions are stored in the blockchain sequentially.
 But such a manner is not useful for queries.
-So any fat client also duplicates information from the Blockchain in the special databases (one per service) those support queries and also provides proofs of consistency with the Blockchain (see **TODO** ref Merkle index and ref Merkle Patricia index.
+So any fat client also duplicates information from the blockchain in the special databases (one per service) those support queries and also provides proofs of consistency with the blockchain (see **TODO** ref Merkle index and ref Merkle Patricia index.
-2. `message_id`: the nodes of the Blockchain network sends and receives messages to communicate.
+2. `message_id`: the nodes of the blockchain network sends and receives messages to communicate.
 The `message_id` defines the message type.
 For the transaction, it means the type of transaction in the service.
 For example, service *cryptocurrency* could include different types of transactions: